 What Drives Calculations?

-Many considerations go into calculating the value of a log, from the mill’s perspective, which factors in total revenue, variable costs, and fixed costs, in order to determine net return.
-The Forest2Market website offers sample calculations that break down the numbers, which are generally driven by the following factors:
+Many considerations go into calculating the value of a log.
+The mill factors in total revenue, variable costs, and fixed costs to determine net return.
+Forest2Market offers sample calculations that break down the numbers, which are generally driven by the following factors:

 - Finished products (lumber): Byproducts, residual chips, shavings, sawdust, bark/hog fuel.

-Variable Costs: Log cost, log yard (inventory) cost, sawmill operating costs, labor, drying, planning, shipping, maintenance cost.
+- Variable costs: Log cost, log yard (inventory) cost, sawmill operating costs, labor, drying, planing, shipping, and maintenance.

 - Fixed costs: General and administrative costs, log procurement staff, sales staff, depreciation, interest, corporate fees.